-The latest review on week beginning 25 January 2021 notes that all of the phase 1 and 2 work has been completed in the homes which need rewiring apart from some minor ventilation installation work on kitchen doors at 4 homes.
-This has been delayed because of supply issues.
 The technical and building risk evaluation exercise has been completed with much improved risk scores for all homes.
-Operationally all homes have now completed the correct risk assessment, and these have been evaluated.
+Operationally all homes have now completed the correct risk assessment and the evaluation of these took place on 15 December 2020.
+There are still some areas outstanding for clarification which we are working with Health and Safety Colleagues to rectify.
 We have revisited the risk evaluation on 5 January 2021 and there remains some follow up work to complete by individual establishments.
-This will be formally reviewed on the 28 January.
 Irrespective of this all homes can affect an evacuation of the highest need compartment within 2.5 minutes as required.

 There remains some non-urgent work that could still be carried out to improve the risk scores further that will generally be part of the longer-term maintenance programme over the next 1 to 2 years.

-The next review of this decision will take place by Adult Care Senior Management Team in the week beginning 8 February 2021.

-Financial Charging
+At the present time, there is no change to this position.

-This has been reviewed on twenty-three occasions by Adult Social Care and Health Senior Management Team and a discussion between the Executive Director and Cabinet Member.

-The latest review on week beginning 25 January 2021 notes that following ongoing work by officers, the current position is that these interim charging arrangements need to remain in place to reflect that provision delivered by Derbyshire County Council or private and independent sector providers may not be fully operational or that a person's support requirements has changed.
+The next review of this decision will take place by Adult Care Senior Management Team in the week beginning 25 January 2021.
+Financial Charging This has been reviewed on twenty-two occasions by Adult Social Care and Health Senior Management Team and a discussion between the Executive Director and Cabinet Member.
+The latest review on week beginning 11 January 2021 notes that following ongoing work by officers, the current position is that these interim charging arrangements need to remain in place to reflect that provision delivered by Derbyshire County Council or private and independent sector providers may not be fully operational or that a person's support requirements has changed.
 We are continuing to issue payments to providers, for example for a day service as if the person is attending, however we are not charging the person as they have not attended.
 This means we are doing what we can to support providers whilst services remain closed or have limited operational activity due to social distancing requirements needing to remain in place, and the new national lockdown.
 The position continues to remain unchanged.

-The next review of this decision will take place by Adult Care Senior Management Team in the week beginning 8 February 2021.

-Shared Lives carers additional payments

-This has been reviewed on twenty three occasions by Adult Social Care and Health Senior Management Team and a discussion between the Executive Director and Cabinet Member.

-The latest review on week beginning 25 January 2021 notes that following ongoing work by officers the current position is that the additional payments to Shared Lives carers need to remain in place for a further period.
+The next review of this decision will take place by Adult Care Senior Management Team in the week beginning 25 January 2021.
+Shared Lives carers additional payments This has been reviewed on twenty-two occasions by Adult Social Care and Health Senior Management Team and a discussion between the Executive Director and Cabinet Member.
+The latest review on week beginning 11 January 2021 notes that following ongoing work by officers the current position is that the additional payments to Shared Lives carers need to remain in place for a further period.
 This review has taken account of the newly published Adult Social Care: COVID Winter Plan 2020- 2021.
 Payments to full time-Shared Lives carers will continue at £40 per week and short break and day support Shared Lives carers will continue to receive the amount they ordinarily earn.
 Officers are liaising with carers who have returned to work to consider if any additional support needs to be put in place instead of providing this payment, and for full time carers we are seeking to liaise with them in terms of accessing respite provision if required.
 Payments are also being reviewed as and when people with a learning disability and or are autistic return to the day centres.
 This position remains unchanged.

-The next review of this decision will take place by Adult Care Senior Management Team in the week beginning 8 February 2021.
+The next review of this decision will take place by Adult Care Senior Management Team in the week beginning 25 January 2021.